 The study was designed with a parallel-group randomized controlled experimental design to determine the effects of a creative drama-based stress management program on the stress, coping, and emotional intelligence levels of nursing students.
-Nursing students in the intervention group will receive a creative drama-based stress management program for a total of six sessions over three weeks.
+Nursing students in the experimental group will receive a creative drama-based stress management program for a total of six sessions over three weeks.
 Students in the active control group will receive three weeks of theoretical training.
-Students will receive a posttest at the end of the intervention program (3 weeks), a first follow-up one month after the intervention, and a second follow-up three months later.
-H0-1: There is no difference in perceived stress levels between the intervention group that underwent the creative drama intervention and the control group.
-H0-2: There is no difference in biopsychosocial response levels between the intervention group that underwent the creative drama intervention and the control group.
-H0-3: There is no difference in stress coping levels between the intervention group that underwent the creative drama initiative and the control group.
-H0-4: There is no difference in emotional intelligence levels between the intervention group that underwent the creative drama initiative and the control group.
+Students will receive a posttest at the end of the intervention program and a follow-up one month after the intervention.
+H0-1: There is no difference between the creative drama and control groups regarding perceived stress level.
+H0-2: There is no difference between the creative drama and control groups regarding biopsychosocial response level.
+H0-3: There is no difference between the creative drama and control groups regarding stress-coping behaviors.
+H0-4: There is no difference between the creative drama and control groups regarding emotional intelligence level.

-Nursing students will be assigned to the intervention and control groups using a stratified, simple randomization method within the strata.
+Nursing students will be assigned to the experimental and control groups using a stratified, simple randomization method within the strata.
 Gender was taken into account to ensure homogeneity between groups.
 Students will be divided into two strata based on gender (male and female).
-To prevent selection bias, data will be collected by an independent expert, and students will be assigned to the intervention and control groups using a randomization method.
+To prevent selection bias, data will be collected by an independent expert, and students will be assigned to the experimental and control groups using a randomization method.
 Participant numbers will be assigned to students when the preliminary assessment data is transferred to the computer.
 Student group assignment will be conducted by a biostatistician independent of the study.
 To prevent reporting bias, the study data will be analyzed by a biostatistician.
-Because the interventions will be administered by the researcher, there will be no investigator blinding.
-Participant blinding will be achieved by administering the educational intervention to the control group.
+Because the interventions will be administered by the researcher, there will be no blinding of the investigator.
+Participant blinding will be achieved by administering the educational experimental to the control group.

 Study Type